How to Merge JSON Files: Fastest and Easiest Way (2026)

 json.dump(merged_data, f, indent=4)

-Technical note: Use extend for arrays (adds individual elements) rather than append (nests arrays inside arrays).
-Glob patterns handle multiple files automatically.
+Use extend for arrays (adds individual elements), not append (nests arrays inside arrays).

 import json